-The Jr. NBA Global Championship is a youth basketball tournament for the top 13- and 14-year old boys and girls teams from around the world.
-Qualifying competitions tip off in January and run through June 2020, with the top 32 boys and girls teams receiving all-expenses-paid trips to compete in the Jr. NBA Global Championship in Orlando, Florida from August 11-16, 2020 on FOX and Twitch.
+The Jr. NBA Global Championship is a youth basketball tournament for the top 14U/8th Grade boys and girls teams from around the world.
+Qualifying competitions tip off in early 2022 and run through June 2022, with the top 32 boys and girls teams receiving all-expenses-paid trips to compete in the Jr. NBA Global Championship.

 International: The Jr. NBA Global Championship international competition structure varies by region.
 One (1) boys and one (1) girls team will advance from each of the eight (8) international regions: Africa, Asia Pacific, Canada, China, Europe & Middle East, India, Latin America, and Mexico.
 See the International Regionals page for more details about international competition.

-Global Championship: Sixteen (16) boys teams and sixteen (16) girls teams will advance to play in the Jr. NBA Global Championship from August 11-16, 2020 in Orlando, Florida.
+Global Championship: Sixteen (16) boys teams and sixteen (16) girls teams will advance to play in the Jr. NBA Global Championship from August 2022.
 The teams representing each region will be separated into U.S. and international brackets that include pool play competition followed by single-elimination bracket play.
 Winners of the U.S. and international brackets will play in the boys and girls Global Championship games.

 Additionally, youth at Jr. NBA Global Championship events will not only compete on the court, but they will also participate in off-court life skills programming.

 The Jr. NBA Global Championship is a 14U/8th Grade tournament for boys and girls.

 For U.S. and international competitions, in accordance with the NBA and USA Basketball Youth Guidelines:

-Coaches interested in having their U.S.-based teams compete in one (1) of eight (8) U.S. regional tournaments for the 2020 Jr. NBA Global Championship can submit a “Coach Interest Form“.
+Coaches interested in having their U.S.-based teams compete in one (1) of eight (8) Jr. NBA Global Championship USA Basketball Regional tournaments can submit a “Coach Interest Form“.